bdlangton/strava/phpdocker/README.md

 PHPDocker.io generated environment
 ==================================

-#Add to your project#
+# Add to your project #

 Simply, unzip the file into your project, this will create `docker-compose.yml` on the root of your project and a folder named `phpdocker` containing nginx and php-fpm config for it.

-Ensure the webserver config on `docker\nginx.conf` is correct for your project.
+Ensure the webserver config on `phpdocker/nginx/nginx.conf` is correct for your project.
 PHPDocker.io will have customised this file according to the application type you chose on the generator, for instance `web/app|app_dev.php` on a Symfony project, or `public/index.php` on generic apps.

 Note: you may place the files elsewhere in your project.
 Make sure you modify the locations for the php-fpm dockerfile, the php.ini overrides and nginx config on `docker-compose.yml` if you do so.

-#How to run#
+# How to run #

 Dependencies: